moodymudskipper/cutr/README.md

 #>       5       4       4
 ```

-the second element of the list can be a string (which will be mapped to a predefined function) or a cusom made 2 argument function that is applied on all possible bin combinations : Bin size is the first argument and the cut points is the second. the combination that return the lowest value when passed to optim\_fun will be selected (or the first of them if the minimum is not unique). "balanced" minimizes the variance between groups and will work for most purposes.
+the second element of the list can be a string (which will be mapped to a predefined function) or a custom made 2 argument function that is applied on all possible bin combinations, its arguments are : \* bin size \* the cut points

+The combination of cut points that returns the lowest value when passed to this function will be selected (or the first of them if the minimum is not unique).

 `cutf` and `cutf2`
 ------------------